zahur76/vue_django_boilerplate/README.md

-# VUE TEST
+# VUE DJANGO BOILERPLATE

-Project to integrate django backend with vue
+Boilerplate for vue integration with django.

+Includes all initial setups with homepage app created